 “It’s part of the American dream to open your own place and to run it the way you want it to be run,” Mike said.
 Starting small, he and Joy put into place business practices that were based on community involvement.
 “My philosophy,” Joy said, “has always been that with the public, our agents and the staff, we should be a service organization.”

-> The company’s agents show their support of that philosophy by taking time out of their schedules to get out of the office and make a difference in the community.
-Town and Mountain Realty groups participate in many Habitat for Humanity volunteer work days and have contributed upwards of 900 work hours building homes.
-In addition to working with their hands, they have donated to help Blue Ridge Forever safeguard land and water, and helped support Dining Out for Life, Girls on the Run, and to numerous other organizations over the years.
+The company’s agents show their support of that philosophy by taking time out of their schedules to get out of the office and make a difference in the community.
+Town and Mountain Realty groups participate in many Habitat for Humanity volunteer work days and have contributed upwards of 1000 work hours building homes.
+In addition to working with their hands, they have donated to help Blue Ridge Forever safeguard land and water, and helped support Dining Out for Life, Girls on the Run, and continue to support numerous other LOCAL non-profit organizations!

-> “That’s part of who we are and who we want to be,” Mike said.
+“That’s part of who we are and who we want to be,” Mike said.
 Locally owned and operated, not part of a real estate franchise, Town and Mountain is independent and focused on the needs of its clients and those who want to buy or sell real estate.
 The concept is important to the company.

 “I’ve lived here about all my life,” Mike said.
 “All our agents are locally involved.
 That’s who we want to be – an independent business, involved in our community and helping people achieve their real estate goals.”

 The office itself isn’t a conventional “suit-and-tie required” environment.
 “Our office is our home away from home, where on any given day you might meet our kids or dogs when you drop in for a visit,” Joy said.

 By sharing knowledge, adapting to trends and providing quality service, Town and Mountain Realty has successfully guided buyers and sellers in thousands of transactions, but a commitment to “The Golden Rule” is what is at the heart of this company.